 Testing Free CDN for CSS and JS

-[Note: if you’re using the FastCGI Nginx Cache, then do not forget to clear the cache to make this CDN URL changes live.]
+[Note: if you’re using the FastCGI Nginx Cache, do not forget to clear the cache to make this CDN URL changes live.]

 Before Plugin installation: